Reflecting Topology Consistency and Abnormality via Learnable Attentions for Airway Labeling: Method

 \subsection{Soft Subtree Consistency}

 Due to significant inter-individual variability, relying solely on node representations for classification can lead to substantial feature overlap.
-To address this challenge, we propose the Soft Subtree Consistency (SSC) module, which encodes subtree representations.
-Unlike hard-subtree techniques that use the number of descendants as a criterion for subtree construction, we utilize segmental labels to define subtrees that convey clinically relevant anatomical meaning.
+To address this challenge, we propose the SSC module, which dynamically encodes subtree representations, unlike hard-subtree techniques which rely on descendant counts for subtree construction.

+We utilize segmental labels to define subtrees that convey clinically relevant anatomical meaning.
 The soft subtree map $M_{t} \in \mathbb{R}^{N \times N}$ is introduced, where $M_{t}(i,j)$ represents the probability that nodes $v_i$ and $v_j$ belong to the same subtree.
-The ground truth labels for $M_{t}$ are defined as, \\ where $Y_{seg} \in \mathbb{R}^{N}$ denotes the segmental level label.
+The ground truth labels for $M_{t}$ are defined as a binary map that represents the probability of two nodes sharing the same segmental label.
+Specially, $M(i,j)$ is 1 if node $v_j$ is a descendant of node $v_i$, and 0 otherwise.

-As segmental labels define subtrees, we utilize segmental feature $G_{seg} =(g_1, g_2, \dots, g_N)^T \in \mathbb{R}^{N\times d}$ to infer the soft subtree map (as shown in Fig.~\ref{fig2}).
-Taking node $v_i$ as an example, its feature $g_i$ interacts with the features of all the nodes, then processed by several $1 \times 1$ convolutional layers to reduce dimensionality.
-Repeating this process for all nodes yields the soft subtree map $\Bar{M}_t$.
-However, a hard subtree comprises a node and all its descendants.
-Similarly, to reflect this in our soft subtree, the probability of nodes $v_i$ and $v_j$ belonging to the same subtree should be increased if $v_j$ is a descendant of $v_i$.
-Hence, the soft topological refinement is defined as below:
+Soft subtree map $\Bar{M}_t$ is inferred through segmental feature $G_{seg} =(g_1, g_2, \dots, g_N)^T \in \mathbb{R}^{N\times d}$, where $g_i$ represents the feature of node $v_i$.
+The inference involves each node feature $g_i$ interacting globally with all other nodes to capture intra-subtree relationships, followed by dimensionality reduction using learnable $1 \times 1$ convolutional layers(as shown in Fig.~\ref{fig2} (a)).
+Then referencing the hard subtree which consists of a node and its descendants, the probability of two nodes belonging to the same subtree is increased if one node is a descendant of the other.
+To achieve this, a soft topological refinement is applied, where descendant relationships $M_D$ dynamically adjust the probabilities in $M_t$: